 This rate does not include admission tickets.
 They can be purchased at the Group Entrance: + 8 euros/person.

 The guiding fees are to be paid to your guide (by cash or transfer, we can't handle credit cards)

-Tour Duration: 1 hour 15.
-The group will need at least 45 mn additional free time to visit Monet's house and enjoy the site.
+Tour Duration: 1 hour 15 to 1 hour 45.
+The group will need some additional free time to visit Monet's house and enjoy the site.

 Groups over 25 people will have to be divided.
 Count 1 guide for 25 people maxi.